hollow930/True-Random-Number-Generator-/README.md

 pip install pyautogui

 ## Limitaions
 Compared to the random module, this program is much slower, so it is not efficient if you want a large number of values.
 Furthermore, as n gets very large ( more than 10 figures), there is less variation in the start value, so the numbers will not appear as random.
+Finally, as the mouse position plays a role in determining the start value, you might get similar results if the program is run with the mouse in the same position.